2AUK/pyRISM/paper/paper.md

 This significantly simplifies the calculation by averaging over the orientations of a molecule.
 The one dimensional RISM equation (1D-RISM) was modified to better model charged systems, resulting in the extended reference interaction site model (XRISM).
 Further development took place to address the RISM equation not accurately calculating the dielectric constant.

+TODO: INCLUDE SECTION ON PROPERTIES CALCULATED EITHER HERE OR BELOW

 The dielectric constant is instead used as input into the equation, resulting in the dielectrically consistent reference interaction site model (DRISM).
 1D-RISM and its variations can be used to understand solvent structure in solution, as well as calculating solvation free energies.

-In this paper, we present the `pyRISM`[@ahmad_pyrism_2023] software package and discuss the underlying theory, implementation details, differences with available packages and development principles as well as presenting a few preliminary results to showcase its current capabilities.
+In this paper, we present the `pyRISM`[@ahmad_pyrism_2023] software package for solving the RISM equation and its variants.

 # Statement of need